 Our MFL lessons contribute to the reinforcement of noun/ verb agreements and sentence construction, learning that sentence construction can be different to English when speaking, reading and writing in another language.
-We also emphasis the importance of writing in the correct tense for the context.
+We also emphasise the importance of writing in the correct tense for the context.
 The children begin to use adverbs to describe actions.
-We extend our understanding of using adjectives to extend sentences and conjunctions to join sentences together.
+We extend our understanding of using adjectives to extend sentences using expanded noun phrases and conjunctions to join sentences together.
 Children use their knowledge of dictionaries to locate the meanings of unfamiliar words.
 The children read familiar stories in French and begin to recognise the written as well as the spoken word.
 Speaking and listening activities encourage the children to generate simple sentences to communicate with each other and in small groups.
-They can listen to and follow instructions.
-The children can investigate the structure of French newspapers and can discuss the content of the articles, using their knowledge of newspapers.
-They can identify what is fact and opinion.